Zenflow-create/Zenflow/README.md

 # Zenflow
-Feel distracted or can find motivation?
+Feel distracted or can't find motivation?
 Look no further then Zenflow the personal productivity app that increase focus and helps you concentrate on your goals